-18. Obesity-related health issues cost over $150 million a year in the United States.
+18. Obesity-related health issues cost over $150 billion a year in the US alone.

-According to various Obamacare statistics, treating health issues related to obesity costs a approximately $150 million a year.
+According to various Obamacare statistics, treating health issues related to obesity costs a approximately $150 billion a year.

 19. West Virginia has the largest number of overweight or obese people in the US.